msayson/msayson.github.io/_posts/2026-06-12-gaps-in-data-deletion-verification-auditability.markdown

 This is not one-size-fits-all, as each system may have different deletion semantics, such as hard deletion, retention but suppression from downstream processing, scheduled archival and eventual deletion, or anonymization.

-However, organizations can achieve more consistent deletion outcomes when reusable tooling and patterns exist for common deletion strategies.
+Organizations can achieve more consistent deletion outcomes when reusable tooling and patterns exist for common deletion strategies.

 ### Standardizing proof of deletion